Paulariv/WebpagePR/_posts/2023-02-09-VideoAnalysis.md

   - Jekyl
 ---

-This video Shows us common mistakes when performing a bar bell squat.
+This video shows common mistakes when performing a bar bell squat.

 <iframe width="480" height="895"